usgs/wdfn-blog/content/snakemake-ml-experiments.md

 The curly braces are "wildcard" placeholders which we'll talk more about later.

 In addition to the `evaluate_predictions` rule, we defined
-- the `prep_io_data` rule to prepare our data for model training
+- the `prep_io_data` rule to prepare our data for model training,
-- the `train_model` rule that used the prepared data (the output of the `prep_io_data` rule) to train the DL model
+- the `train_model` rule that used the prepared data (the output of the `prep_io_data` rule) to train the DL model,
-- and the `make_predictions` rule that took the trained model and the prepared data to make predictions
+- and the `make_predictions` rule that took the trained model and the prepared data to make predictions.

-With these rules Snakemake could make a directed acyclic graph (DAG) that mapped the entire process of getting the end products (a csv file with the performance metrics for each model run) from the initial inputs (the input and observation files).
+With these rules Snakemake could make a directed acyclic graph (DAG) that mapped the entire process of getting the end products (a .csv file with the performance metrics for each model run) from the initial inputs (the input and observation files).

 ## Wildcards, `expand`ing, and gathering: scaling to 27,270 branches
-The prep_io_data rule was performed for each of the 101 sites and was the same for each random starting point and multi-task scaling factor.
+The `prep_io_data` rule was performed for each of the 101 sites and was the same for each random starting point and multi-task scaling factor.
 The train, predict, and evaluate rules, were applied to all 27,270 model runs.
-These processes were the same for every `observation site/multi-task scaling factor/random initialization` combination.
+These processes were the same for every `observation site`/`multi-task scaling factor`/`random initialization` combination.
 Snakemake's "wildcard" and "expand" functionalities allowed us to apply the same rules to all these combinations and keep track of them all.
 We also defined a rule to gather all of the metric files for the final analysis.